 The backyard room is our 4th room in the house which located in the backyard garden.

 It has rice field view.
 It's a small basic wooden room, and nearby from the community hut, which usually the neighbor hangout there to play card or chess and listen to indonesian music called dangdut until late sometime.
 There is a mosquito net, and please bring your self an earplug otherwise we have clean earplug that you could use.

 It has a comfy queen size bed.
 A table, cute chairs, window and fan.

 Severals single beds.
 Clean. comfortable living room with access to front balcony and rooftop terrace sunset

 The rooms come with comfortable spring bed mattresses, bedding and towels.
 Breakfast is included and served every morning on the back deck overlooking the garden and rice paddies.
 Watch the local farmers at work as you begin your day.

-The bathroom is shared amongst our guests and has a shower and western toilet.
-Hair dyer is available upon request.
+The bathrooms is shared amongst our guests and has a shower and western toilet.
 We live in the tropics and believe in saving energy so our water is naturally warmed by mother nature's sun.